Conservatives take back City of Westminster from Labour

 “This is the beginning not the end.
 We’re coming back to get Britain working again.”

-Conservative Leader Cllr Paul Swaddle said: “It is the privilege of my life to be elected leader of Westminster City Council.
+After the results were confirmed, Conservative Leader Cllr Paul Swaddle said: “It is the privilege of my life to be elected leader of Westminster City Council.

 This administration will be focused on listening to residents and delivering on their priorities – safe streets, a clean city and real action on issues such as graffiti and dockless bikes.

 “I have on day one, as promised to residents, appointed Cllr Caroline Sargent as Cabinet Member Elect for Enforcement so local people can be certain they are getting value for money and results on issues such as anti-social behaviour.
-I will be announcing the rest of the Cabinet shortly.”

 The count at the Royal Horticultural Society’s Lindley Hall to Belgravia Square, Belgravia, through Friday morning around 6am.

-Talking points included the borough’s cycling safety supremo Max Sullivan losing a tight contest in Bayswater, Labour leader Adam Hug easily retaining his seat and Alan Mendoza, who defected from Conservative to Reform, losing out despite Farage’s party posting significant gains nationally.
+Talking points included the borough’s cycling safety supremo Max Sullivan losing a tight contest in Bayswater, Labour leader Adam Hug easily retaining his seat and the West End ward going blue following the Labour clean sweep in 2022.

 The Soho Society’s former chair Tim Lord, standing as a Labour candidate for the first time, did not get elected in West End ward.